 All content © San Juan Publishing Group, Inc, All rights reserved.

 Which is what she does when riding or working with them.
 And that’s the love she portrays in every painting and drawing.
 When this woman paints a horse, it’s not just a presentation of paint on canvas.
 What appears or her canvas is a window to the animal’s personality and emotions.

 And to how Alice relates to it.
 That relationship is absolutely present in the colors she chooses and uses.
 You look at that horse’s face and you know what it is feeling.
 You are right there, communing with it, not just looking at a static picture.
 One horse might be sad and blue, another happy as springtime and just as brightly colored.

 “My strong suit is line,” Alice says.
 “Line and color, but not in the traditional sense.”
 Absolutely.
-Take at my work and there’s no doubt of it.”
-Nor is there any doubt of her ability to get right into the horse’s head, and perform her own magic show and tell act.
+Look at her work and there’s no doubt of it.
+Nor is there any doubt of her ability to get right into the horse’s head, and perform her own magic ‘show and tell’ act.
 She does make you want to hug a horse!
-Asked where she will go with her art next, Alice states: “The horses will tell me.”
+Asked where she will go with her art next, Alice states, “The horses will tell me.”
 It will be interesting to watch her journey, see where her beloved horses lead her.”

 Top: Alice’s colorful, whimsical horses.
 Can’t you just see what they’re thinking? ©Kathryn R. Burke

 Bottom: Off to an early start.
 Check out the hat and boots.
 Courtesy Alice Billings.